Climate Nexus

-Climate Nexus is a non-profit journalism and climate communication organization.
-The organization is primarily focused on the role of the United States in Climate Change.
+Climate Nexus was a non-profit journalism and climate communication organization.
+The organization was primarily focused on the role of the United States in Climate Change.
 Material from their reporting has been used by a number of national and international publications, through their network Nexus Media News.
 Climate Nexus was formed in 2011.
 Initial support to the group was from the Skoll Foundation.

+The organization closed on June 21, 2024, due to challenges with the funding environment.
+A Semafor report said it was largely due to funding: with some funders not wanting to work on climate justice, and others only wanting to support technologies like carbon dioxide removal.